check-spelling-sandbox/materialize/doc/developer/design/20210601_build_mirrelationexpr.md

 Let's call this approach "Minimal boilerplate".

-I propose to retain Justin's syntax and invest in a mechanism that can automatically convert it in to a JSON formatted string that can be correctly deserialized by [serde_json].
+I propose to retain Justin's syntax and invest in a mechanism that can automatically convert it into a JSON formatted string that can be correctly deserialized by [serde_json].

 The mechanism has 3 components: